 Financial crisis: The steps to recovery

 One solution may be bankruptcy.
-To find out if this is the right solution for your situation, see my other articles on this subject, and seek legal counsel before making any decisions.
+To find out if this is the right solution for your situation, see Michigan Legal Help’s website for information and seek legal counsel before making any decisions.
 However, even if you do file bankruptcy and receive a discharge of your debt, you may wonder: what now?
-A bankruptcy stays on your credit report for up to ten years.
+A bankruptcy stays on your credit report for up to 10 years.

 Another solution (and this applies to everyone who has experienced a money crisis, even bankruptcy) is to make a plan and live by it.
 It may sound simplistic and it may be difficult, but it may be just what you need to do.
 To start a plan, consider the following steps: